 Halloween Time at the Disneyland Resort

 Halloween is a big-time affair at Disneyland Park, with plenty of decorations, entertainment and other goodies.
 Main Street U.S.A. is turned into a pumpkin festival with hundreds of hand-carved pumpkins on display.
-Some of Disney's biggest villains head over to the Halloween Carnival at Big Thunder Ranch along with other favorite Disney characters for meet-and-greets — in costumes, of course!
+You can gather with some of Disney's biggest villains along with other favorite Disney characters for meet-and-greets — in costumes, of course!
 The kids will find crafts, and moms and dads can enjoy the seasonal entertainment plus eats and drinks.
 There are also seasonal overlays to some of the resort's very best rides, including the Haunted Mansion Holiday hosted by Jack Skellington and Space Mountain Ghost Galaxy.
 Best of all, the Halloween Time festivities are included with regular park admission!
-This year's festivities run from Sept.
-12-Oct.
-31.
+This year's festivities run on select nights from Sept.
+11-Nov.
+1.

 Mickey's Halloween Party

 On select nights during Halloween Time, Disneyland Park plays host to Mickey's Halloween Party.
 The whole family is invited to dress up in costumes and trick-or-treat throughout the park.
-There are also character encounters with Disney villains and photo-ops with other Disney characters and Pixar Pals.
+The party takes place this year on select nights from Sept.
+25 through Oct.
+31. There are also character encounters with Disney villains and photo-ops with other Disney characters and Pixar Pals.
 You can dance some of the night away at the Monsters U Dance Party and take in Halloween Screams, the Halloween fireworks spectacular.
-You don't want to miss Mickey's Costume Party Cavalcade, a twice nightly parade down Main Street U.S.A., with your favorite Disney characters all dressed up.
+You don't want to the new Paint The Night parade during this time!

 Avengers Super Heroes Half Marathon Weekend

 Get ready to join your favorite super heroes at the inaugural Avengers Super Heroes Half Marathon Weekend.
-The event, set for Nov.
-14-16 will chart new territory, with a new route through the Disneyland Resort and surrounding areas.
+The event is set for Nov.
+12-15.
 Finishers will be rewarded with a commemorative Avengers-themed medal.
-This event sold out within a couple of hours.
+As of this writing, registration is still available for the half marathon.

 NOVEMBER, DECEMBER AND JANUARY

 Like Halloween, Disneyland goes all out during the Christmas holidays, with the parks transformed into a winter wonderland from mid-November until early January.
 Sleeping Beauty Castle is alight in sparkling icicles and thousands of shimmering lights.
 Beautiful Main Street U.S.A. is decked out in fabulous holiday decor, and over at Disney California Adventure, Buena Vista Street, "a bug's land" and Cars Land are decorated as well.
 Jack Skellington's takeover continues at Haunted Mansion Holiday.
 Once the sun goes down, "it's a small world" turns into one of the most beautiful holiday lights displays you'll ever see.
-You'll want to stay for A Christmas Fantasy Parade and the fireworks show "Believe ...
-In Holiday Magic."
+You'll definitely want to stay for A Christmas Fantasy Parade!
 There is no hard-ticket Christmas Party like Mickey's Very Merry Christmas Party at Magic Kingdom, and all of the Christmas festivities are included with regular admission.

 New Year's Eve at the Disneyland Resort